Camilla (Bononcini): Roles and plot

 The story is based very loosely on the mythological figure of Camilla in Virgil's Aeneid.
 The characters are:

 Camilla, heiress to the throne of the Volscians, disguised as Dorinda, a shepherdess (soprano); Prenesto, prince of Latium (soprano); Latinus, king of Latium (tenor); Lavinia, his daughter, (soprano); Turnus, king of the Rutuli, disguised as Armidoro, a Moorish slave (soprano); Metius, confidant of Camilla (tenor); Linco, servant of Camilla (bass); Tullia, Lavinia's maid (tenor); and a Hunter (tenor).

 Act I: Camilla, disguised as a shepherdess, is hiding in the Volscian countryside and plans to overthrow the usurper King Latinus from the throne that is rightfully hers.
 A group of hunters arrives and one of their number, Prenesto, son of Latinus, is menaced by a boar.
 When Camilla shoots down the boar, he falls in love with her.
 Meanwhile, Lavinia, sister of Prenesto, is concealing her lover the enemy king Turnus in the palace, disguised as a slave.
-King Latino presses her to find a husband.
-Prenesto gives Camilla access to Latino's entourage where, allied with Metius, she plots to overthrow the king.
+King Latinus presses her to find a husband.
+Prenesto gives Camilla access to Latinus's entourage where, allied with Metius, she plots to overthrow the king.

 Act II: Amorous intrigues and political conspiracies continue.
 Before the statues of her ancestors, Camilla swears revenge against Latinus and turns to the people to stir up the struggle.
 Meanwhile, Turnus, observed by Latinus, brings Lavinia poison and a dagger, offering her a choice of deaths as a way out of her impasse.
 However, unable to kill her himself, he confesses his real identity to Latinus, offering his own life in exchange for hers.
 Moved by this appeal, Latinus accepts him as a son-in-law.

 Act III: Latinus and Turnus ally themselves against Camilla, whose identity is meanwhile discovered by Lavinia's maid.
 Taken prisoner, she is freed by Prenesto, who continues to love her despite the hatred between their families.
 During a banquet a popular uprising is announced: Camilla and her allies defeat the troops of the Latin king.
 Love triumphs over political rivalry and marriage between Camilla and Prenesto ends the discord.